DrK-Lo/lotterhoslabprotocols/solutionrecipes.md

 ### 1mM EDTA (pH - 8) for storing extracted RNA

 EDTA should help stabilize and protect the RNA, but be sure to check with downstream library prep first.
 Use sterile 25mL pipettes to measure RNA free water and put into a 100mL glassware (autoclaved, wiped clean with RNAaseZap or RNAase Away, and rinsed with RNAase-free water).
 Clean magnetic spinbar with RNAaseZap.
-Calibrate pH meter an wipe outside with RNAase zap.
+Calibrate pH meter and wipe outside with RNAase zap.
 Use pasteur pipette to add HCl for pH adjustment, but wipe outside with RNAase-Zap.

 | Ingredient | Amount |
 |------------|--------|